MileHacker Logo

 • The city actively reclaims and reinterprets its past, turning former symbols of isolation into spaces for art, history, and community.

-• Exploring Tirana means walking by means of these historical layers, seeing the resilience of a city that consistently reinvents itself while honoring its complex journey.
+• Exploring Tirana means walking through these historical layers, witnessing the resilience of a city that consistently reinvents itself while honoring its complex journey.

 • See how Tirana blends its diverse historical periods, from Ottoman to Italian to Communist, into its current form.